Soda: Not only does soda contain lots of sugar, it is also very acidic, which wears away tooth enamel. This is true for both colas and non-cola sodas.

 Pickled Vegetables: Pickles are dangerous for your teeth mainly because of the brine they are stored in.
 Brine—aka pickle juice—is highly acidic, meaning that eating too many pickles can harm your teeth.

 Vinegar: Often present in salad dressings, vinegar has an acidic effect on your teeth.

 Fruit Smoothies: Smoothies can wear down your teeth more than normal fruit can.
 The reason for this is you tend to spend more time sipping on a smoothie, prolonging your teeth’s exposure to the acidic juices.

 With some exceptions, these foods can safely be eaten in moderation.
 By being careful about what passes through your teeth, you can prevent enamel erosion and keep your smile bright and healthy.

-For more help keeping your teeth healthy in the Rocklin area, call us today!
+For more help keeping your teeth healthy in the Citrus Heights area, call us today!